Introduction to Programming and Problem Solving: A First Exploration

 This page is about a class offered in a previous quarter.
 It is not current.

-CS 199 is an approachable introduction to programming and computer science, for students with no prior programming experience.
+Introduction to programming and computer science, for students with no prior programming experience.

 This course is designed to be a pre-CS 161 course for students who: